 With the recent announcement that the UK economy has fallen into recession, many of us – employers and employees alike – are feeling the pressure.
 Employers are worried about how to generate revenue during an economic downturn, while employees are fearful for their jobs during a period typically synonymous with mass layoffs.

 With all this upheaval, it might seem like now is an unstable time to survey employees.

 But the reality is that employee surveys are an essential listening tool in times of crisis.

-The art of surveying shows employees at these companies that their personal experiences are a priority.
+The art of surveying shows employees that their personal experiences are a priority.

-Here are three specific ways surveying employees during a crisis can benefit your business and its people:
+Three ways surveying employees during a recession can benefit your business

 To reinforce that you care, it’s critical that you: